-Abstract-Both the stochastic chaotic simulated annealing and the deterministic chaotic simulated annealing are used to restore gray level images degraded by a known shift-invariant blur function and additive noise.
-The neural networks are modeled to represent the image whose gray level function is the simple sum of the neuron state variables.
-The restoration consists of two stages: parameter estimation and image reconstruction.
-During the first stage, parameters are estimated by comparing the energy function of the neural network to a constraint error function.
-The neural networks are then updated.
-Experiments show that noisy chaotic neural network could get good results in relatively shorter time compared to Hopfield neural network and better results compared to transiently chaotic neural network.
+Transiently chaotic neural network with continuous neural states is implemented to restore gray level images.
+The neural network is modeled to represent the image whose gray level function is the simple sum of the neuron state variables.
+The restoration consists of two phases: parameter estimation and image reconstruction.
+During the first phase, parameters are estimated by comparing the energy function of the neural network to a constraint error function.
+The neural network is updated using stochastic chaotic simulated annealing.
+Hopfield neural network is also implemented to compare the results.
+Experiments show that transiently chaotic neural network could get good results in much shorter time compared to Hopfield neural network.